Manual handling - questions and answers

 What is the maximum weight that can be lifted?

 There is no legal maximum weight that a person can safely lift.
-Lifting any weight can cause injury and much depends on the object being lifted, the environment, the shape of the object, the physical characteristics of the lifter and well as the distance of the object from the spine.
+Lifting any weight can cause injury and much depends on the object being lifted, the environment, the shape of the object, the physical characteristics of the lifter and the distance of the object from the spine.

 Should an employer only consider lifting and lowering?